 Do I Qualify for This BAAS Program?

-Our Bachelor of Applied Arts and Science Information Systems Concentration will help you use your prior academic experience to complete your first bachelor's degree.
+Our Bachelor of Applied Arts and Sciences Information Systems Concentration will help you use your prior academic experience to complete your first bachelor's degree.

 You can enter our BAAS Program to earn your bachelor's degree if you are working on your first bachelor's and have at least one of the following: